BeyondScheme/BeyondScheme.github.io/_posts/2016-04-26-distributed-game-of-life-in-elixir.md

 > Any live cell with fewer than two live neighbours dies, as if caused by under-population.

-We wrote tests to ensure `keep_alive?` function returns false in case when alive cell has no neighbours or has just one.
+We wrote tests to ensure `GameOfLife.Cell.keep_alive?/2` function returns false in case when alive cell has no neighbours or has just one.

 {% highlight elixir %}
 # test/game_of_life/cell_test.exs